Implement maps with ready-to-use code examples

-Vector tiles
+Vector style

 Vector tiles are a modern technology for displaying a map on the web.
-It is available in all plans, including the Free.
+It is available in all plans, including Free.
 It gives end-users a better experience zooming and panning because the map is dynamically changing instead of loading a completely new layer with raster tiles.
 Vector tiles are also smaller and save not only storage space, but also internet traffic.
 Thanks to the vector technology, it automatically supports any resolution, including HiDPI (retina) displays.

-The downside is the higher hardware requirement on the client-side because the final map is rendered in the browser.
+The downside is higher hardware requirements on the client-side because the final map is rendered in the browser.
 It also requires up-to-date browsers with WebGL support.
-Due to its novelty, the support in different JavaScript viewers is also limited.
+Due to its novelty, the support in some JavaScript viewers is also limited.
 Therefore, we recommend using MapTiler SDK, which has in-built support for vector tiles and comes with built-in map styles to pick from, showing detailed street-level information, 3d terrain, and satellite imagery for the entire world.
-It is possible to use an older version of Mapbox GL JS, but alsoOpenLayersor Leaflet with a plugin for vector tiles.
+It is possible to use an older version of Mapbox GL JS, but also OpenLayers or Leaflet with a plugin for vector tiles.

 Raster tiles